Danny Seaborne

-Daniel Anthony Seaborne (born 5 March 1987) is a retired English professional footballer who played as a defender.
+Daniel Anthony Seaborne (born 5 March 1987) is an English retired professional footballer who played as a defender.

 Seaborne began his professional career at Exeter City, having risen through the club's youth system; he signed his professional contract in May 2005.
 Seaborne had numerous loan spells during his time at Exeter, including moves to Clyst Rovers, Tiverton Town and Dorchester Town.
 In January 2010, Seaborne signed a 3 1/2-year contract with Southampton.
 Having made 44 appearances for the club, Seaborne was released by the Premier League side in June 2013.
 Following his release, Seaborne spent time at clubs including AFC Bournemouth, Yeovil Town and Coventry City.
 In August 2014, Seaborne signed for Scottish Premiership side Partick Thistle on a two-year contract.
 He joined Hamilton Academicals in 2016 but was released the following year.
 After six months without a club, he rejoined Exeter City in December 2017.